giampaolo/psutil/docs/index.rst

-  If *perdisk* is ``True`` return the same information for every physical disk installed on the system as a dictionary with partition names as the keys and the namedtuple described above as the values.
+  If *perdisk* is ``True`` return the same information for every physical disk installed on the system as a dictionary with partition names as the keys and the named tuple described above as the values.
   See `iotop.py <https://github.com/giampaolo/psutil/blob/master/scripts/iotop.py>`__
   for an example application.